European shares fall, Greek weekend debt talks prompt caution

 The VSTOXX, a volatility measure that is a crude

-the week, as optimism had built that a deal may be found.
+percent for the week, as optimism had built that a deal may be

 While an agreement on Saturday is possible, traders said the